-Staff/Professional Group Type of Training Duration Frequency of Training Registered Healthcare Professionals Face to face as part of WREN programme 3 x full day training days which incorporates various topics i.e. pressure ulcer prevention, MASD, self harm and burns.
-Annually as part of a rolling programme Nursing Support Staff Face to face as part of WREN programme 3 x full day training days which incorporates various topics i.e. pressure ulcer prevention, MASD, self harm and burns.
+Staff/Professional Group Type of Training Duration Frequency of Training Open to all Registered Healthcare Professionals with an interest in Tissue Viability Face to face as part of WREN programme 3 x full day training days which incorporates various topics i.e. pressure ulcer prevention, MASD, self harm and burns.
+Annually as part of a rolling programme Open to all Nursing Support Staff with an interest in Tissue Viability Face to face as part of WREN programme 3 x full day training days which incorporates various topics i.e. pressure ulcer prevention, MASD, self harm and burns.
 Annually as part of a rolling programme